rebuno/sdk-python/README.md

 # Rebuno Python SDK

-Durable execution for agents, on any framework.
-Rebuno gives your agent crash-safe, resumable runs without changing how you build it: write a normal async handler, wrap the side effects you want recorded, and the kernel takes care of retries, replay, and human-in-the-loop approvals.

-The SDK is built around three primitives:
+Rebuno gives your agents durable execution (crash and resume without re-running side effects), an event-sourced record of everything they did, and optional governance over what they're allowed to do.

+Durability works by recording every non-deterministic effect your handler produces, so a resumed run replays the recorded result instead of doing the work again.
+The SDK gives you three ways to record an effect:

 - `@rebuno.tool` — mark an async function as a durable tool call
-- `rebuno.Agent(agent_id).run(process)` — receive webhook dispatches from the kernel
-  and run your handler per execution
+- `rebuno.http_client()` — an `httpx` client that records LLM calls as durable steps (drop it into your OpenAI/Anthropic client)
 - `rebuno.step()` — record non-deterministic local work (time, randomness, ids) so it replays identically

-The SDK is async-only.

 ## Installation